nirmalkatiyar/crm/README.md

 # crm
+### CRM Backend System

-A backend system for a CRM application with advanced features.
-The system should handle user authentication, customer and lead management, interaction tracking, and advanced analytics.
-Emphasise security best practices, including proper encryption and password storage.
+This project is a backend system for a CRM application developed using the Go programming language and the Gin framework, with MongoDB for data storage.
+The system handles essential CRM functionalities, including user and customer management, interaction tracking, and advanced analytics, with a strong emphasis on security best practices such as proper encryption and password storage.
+Additionally, it supports role-based access control, activity notifications, and optional features like email integration and reporting.
+The application is containerized using Docker and is designed for easy deployment on cloud platforms like AWS, GCP, or Heroku.
+This repository includes comprehensive API documentation, test cases, and a detailed README file with database schema design, system architecture, and setup instructions.